lithops-cloud/lithops/docs/source/compute_config/gcp_functions.md

 5. Click on *Create Service Account*.
 Name the service account `lithops-executor` or similar.
 Then click on *Create*.

 6. Add the following roles to the service account:
- - Service Account User
+ - Service Accounts --> Service Account User
- - Cloud Functions Admin
+ - Cloud Functions --> Cloud Functions Admin
- - Pub/Sub Admin
+ - Pub/Sub --> Pub/Sub Admin
- - Storage Admin
+ - Cloud Storage --> Storage Admin

-7. Click on *Continue*.
-Then, click on *Create key*.
+7. Click on *Continue* and *Done*.
+Next, access the newly created service account, and click on the *keys* tab.
+Click on *Add key*.
 Select *JSON* and then *Create*.
 Download the JSON file to a secure location in you computer.
-Click *Done*.

-8. Enable **Google Cloud Build** API: Navigate to *APIs & services* tab on the menu.
+8. Enable the **Cloud Build API** : Navigate to *APIs & services* tab on the menu.
 Click *ENABLE APIS AND SERVICES*.
 Look for "Cloud Build API" at the search bar.
+Click *Enable*.

+9. Enable the **Cloud Functions API** : Navigate to *APIs & services* tab on the menu.
+Click *ENABLE APIS AND SERVICES*.
+Look for "Cloud Functions API" at the search bar.
 Click *Enable*.

 ## Configuration